jfmartinz/house-rent/README.md

 **Purpose**: Simplify property discovery and management for owners and tenants with role-based access, listings, bookings, and a responsive frontend.

 **Functionality & Features**
-- **User roles:** Owner and Tenant with role-based access controls (see `backend/middleware/roleMiddleware.js`).
+- **User roles:** Owner and Tenant with role-based access controls
-- **Authentication:** Email/password registration and JWT-based login (`/api/auth`).
-See [backend/controllers/authController.js](backend/controllers/authController.js).
+- **Authentication:** Email/password registration and JWT-based login
 - **Property listings:** Create, read, update, delete properties (owners can manage their properties).
-Public search endpoint supports basic text queries.
 - **Bookings:** Tenants can create bookings; owners can view/manage bookings.
 - **Dashboard & Views:** Frontend contains pages for login/registration, dashboards, listings, and bookings.